 Apple’s version of a sleep tracker is pretty minimal but getting better

 The good news is that Apple really improved sleep tracking with watchOS 9 by adding sleep stages.
-And these changes might be enough that you don’t need a third-party sleep tracking app.
+And these changes might be enough that you don’t need a third-party sleep-tracking app.

 First, there is no Apple Sleep app for your iPhone–it’s for Apple Watch only, and you must use at least a Series 3 that runs watchOS 8 to get the app.
 For sleep stages (like REM or Deep sleep tracking), you need a Series 4+ watch that runs watchOS 9+.

 Apple uses information from your watch’s accelerometer and heart rate sensor to gather sleep data, and that’s why you only get this data when you own and wear an Apple Watch when sleeping.

 With watchOS 9 and iOS 16, you also see your sleep stages for times awake and in these three separate stages: REM, Core, or Deep sleep.

 - Awake includes the time it takes you to fall asleep, as well as anytime you wake up during your sleep session.

 - REM is rapid eye movement sleep, and it’s the time when you are actively dreaming in your sleep.
 REM sleep usually starts after 90 minutes or so after starting sleep.